Authors and Students Sue Florida Education Officials to Restore Access to Banned Book

 Even though the law has since been expanded to ban those topics for all grades, the district has “made no changes regarding restrictions on the book,” she said.
 Owens also declined to comment on pending litigation.

-State board of education members and the Florida department of education, which Diaz oversees, did not respond to multiple requests for comment.
+The Florida department of education, which Díaz heads, does not comment on pending litigation, said Cassie Palelis, press secretary for the department.

-Note: Updated: This story has been updated with a response from the Florida department of education.
+State board of education members did not respond to multiple requests for comment.